FoodLinx/FoodLinxCode/README.md

 Running the Server

 To run the server you must `cd` from the home folder through to the backend-api folder.
 From there you must install all dependencies using `npm install`.
 When (or if) all dependencies have been installed you will be able to run the server using `npm start` or `npm run start`.
 This will give you the output of "Server Running: Port 4000".
 On your browser navigate to localhost:4000 (or use `curl localhost:4000` on a separate terminal).
-This will return the `{"messagae": "Hello World!"}`
+This will return the `{"message": "Hello World!"}`

 The MongoDB Database